wathsaladmpgj/Tourism-Website-Hackathon-/README.md

 # Tourism-Website-Hackathon-

 ## Descripation
-This website was created for tourism.
+This website was created for tourism.Use html,css ,js for front end and php,mysql use for backend.